rezschikovivan/botkit/README.md

 ```

 ## Summary
 Basic functionality is now available using aiogram and vkbottle.
-It currently lacks features such as inline_buttons and FSM, but it is ideal for writing bots that do not require complex user interaction.
+It currently lacks features such as inline_buttons and FSM, but it is ideal for writing bots that do not require complex user interaction but still support multi-platform